-Ridesharing models may refer to programs in which one or more organization operates the same vehicle during different periods of time (vehicle sharing), to models in which passenger trips are combined for passengers with a common destination (carpooling and vanpooling), or to models that use global positioning systems to calculate a driver’s route and arrange a shared ride (real-time ridesharing).
+Ridesharing models may refer to programs in which one or more organization operates the same vehicle during different periods of time (vehicle sharing), to models in which passenger trips are combined for passengers with a common destination (carpooling and vanpooling), or to models that use global positioning systems to calculate a driver’s route and arrange a shared ride (real-time ridesharing also referred to as ride-hailing).
 The goal of ridesharing is to fill otherwise empty seats and to maximize the number of clients served with a limited number of vehicles, ultimately saving on costs.
 Lyft and Uber are examples of real-time ridesharing that have been increasing in popularity, moving outside of urban settings and into suburban and rural areas.

 Vanpools are made up of groups of 5 to 15 passengers who ride together in vans to a common destination, most often to their place of employment.
 Vanpools use vehicles larger than cars, but smaller than buses.
 Vanpooling is typically used by rural residents to travel long distances to their worksites.
 Transit agencies, employers, groups of employees, or other organizations can organize vanpools.
 Some employers may choose to pay for the vanpool, or offer discounts to employees who use the service.